 That’s where we come in.
-Steven C. Laird is among a select group that includes less than two percent of all Texas lawyers who are Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
-Steve also is Board Certified by the Texas Board of Legal Specialization in Civil Trial Law, a designation earned by even fewer Texas attorneys.
-Steve also is Board Certified in Civil Trial Advocacy by the National Board of Trial Advocacy, the only outside certification recognized by the State Bar of Texas.
-The Law Firm of Steven C. Laird has successfully represented personal injury and wrongful death clients for decades.
+Law Offices of Laird & McCloskey is among a select group that includes less than two percent of all Texas lawyers who are Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
+Our attorneys are also Board Certified by the Texas Board of Legal Specialization in Civil Trial Law, a designation earned by even fewer Texas attorneys.
+They are also Board Certified in Civil Trial Advocacy by the National Board of Trial Advocacy, the only outside certification recognized by the State Bar of Texas.
+Law Offices of Laird & McCloskey has successfully represented personal injury and wrongful death clients for decades.

 We handle a wide variety of personal injury cases on behalf of victims and their loved ones, and we have a track record of successful courtroom verdicts and pretrial settlements to show for it.